fpgaemu/fpgaemu/docs/counter.rst

 through a SmartConnect.
 This article will step through the process of packaging a custom peripheral using the IP Integrator.

 ..
-Note:: If you need a refresher on the AXI protocol, check here: :ref:`AXI Protocol Overview`.
+Note:: If you need a refresher on the AXI protocol, check :ref:`here <AXI Protocol Overview>`.

 .. _Simple Counter: